peterjinweigu/School-Projects/Letter Mutation/documentation.md

 3. For every mutation that exists in our dictionary, we will check whether or not if that word has been visited.
 If it has not, it will be added to the queue and presumably be searched at a later time.

 4. If we are ever to run into the final word, we can end our BFS.
 As mentioned previously, BFS will traverse level by level, thus making any current node also the shortest path from the start.

+5. Using our HashMap, we can backtrack from the final word and construct our path.
+This can be done iteratively with a Stack.

+## Testing

+I used an [online dictionary](#http://www.mieliestronk.com/corncob_lowercase.txt) to test the program.